 Greenover Sports.

-Greenover Sports is a leading action sport importer and distributing in the UK and Europe, specialising in the surf, scooter, skate and mountain bike disciplines.
-As such, Greenover operates a number of brands under the parent company and is a perfect candidate for a multi-store multi-architecture site.
+Greenover Sports is a leading action sport importer and distributor in the UK and Europe, specialising in the surf, scooter, skate and mountain bike disciplines.
+As such, Greenover operates a number of brands under the parent company and is a perfect candidate for a multi-store, multi-architecture site.

 Madeleine Gale, Designer at blubolt, said: “Greenoever wanted the ability to create a distinct look and feel for each brand while ensuring each website could be easily maintained and adapted”.
 As such, blubolt delivered a bespoke master Shopify Plus theme that can be tailored for each brand.
 The theme focuses on making the user journey easier and more enjoyable and incorporating sleek lifestyle imagery and videos.